MARTIMM/raku-mongodb-driver/README.md

 * [ ] cursor.addOption().
 Adds special wire protocol flags that modify the behavior of the query.\u2019
 * [ ] cursor.batchSize().
 Controls the number of documents MongoDB will return to the client in a single network message.
 * [x] cursor.count().
 Returns a count of the documents in a cursor.
-* [ ] cursor.explain().
+* [x] collection.explain().
+Done on collection!
 Reports on the query execution plan, including index use, for a cursor.
 * [ ] cursor.forEach().
 Applies a JavaScript function for every document in a cursor.
 * [ ] cursor.hasNext().
 Returns true if the cursor has documents and can be iterated.
 * [ ] cursor.hint().
 Forces MongoDB to use a specific index for a query.